How to Make a Cartoon: A Complete Production Guide

 - What is the shot?
 Wide, medium, close-up, insert, over-the-shoulder

 - What changes inside it?
-Character action, camera movement, text, prop interaction
+Character action, camera move, text, prop interaction

 - What must the viewer notice?
-Product feature, expression, visual gag, transition cue
+A feature, an expression, a gag, a transition cue

 - How does the cut work?
 Hard cut, hold, push, wipe, match action

-If your team needs a shared frame of reference, this article on the purpose of a storyboard is useful because it treats the storyboard as a communication document for production and review, not just an art asset.
+Good boards are clear, not pretty.
+If your team needs a shared reference, this article on the purpose of a storyboard treats it as a communication document for production and review, which is exactly what it is.

 Animatics expose pacing problems early

-That test catches problems that scripts and static boards miss.
-Comedy often reads well on the page and drags once timed.
-Explanations that feel concise in copy can become rushed when visuals need a beat to register.
-Voiceover can run ahead of the action.
-A product reveal can arrive too late for a six-second cutdown even if it works in a longer version.
+That test catches what scripts and stills miss.
+Comedy reads fine on the page and drags once it is timed.
+An explanation that felt concise in copy turns rushed when the visual needs a beat to register.
+Voiceover runs ahead of the action.
+A product reveal lands too late for a six-second cutdown even when it works at full length.
+If the animatic is confusing, rendering will not rescue it.
+My reviews usually stay on four things:

 - Is the opening clear within the first few seconds?